stuart-clark-45/typesafe-api/README.md

 ```

 Now publish your spec as an npm module.
-In this example the package published is called `typesafe-api-demo-api-spec`
+In this example we are using an [NX](https://nx.dev/) monorepo
+so the spec is imported from `@nx-typesafe-api-example/api-spec`.

 ### Backend